edwardsmoses/edwardsmoses.com/_data/blog/2023-05-10-guide-to-integrating-stripe-with-remix.md

 export default Payment;
 ```

-We're getting close to the finish line, we have the paymentIntent created and passign the client secret to the Elements component, next we want to drop in our `PaymentElement` component:
+We're getting close to the finish line, we have the paymentIntent created and passing the client secret to the Elements component.

+Next we want to drop in our `PaymentElement` component:

 ```tsx
 "pay.index.tsx";